maths/moodle-qtype_stack/doc/en/Authoring/MCQ.md

 ## Dealing with external images in MCQ ##

 It is also possible to embed the URL of an externally hosted image as the "display" field of an MCQ.
 The string is not checked, and is also passed through the CAS.
-This feature is fragile and is not recommended.
+This feature is fragile to being rejected as an invalid CAS object, and so is not recommended.
+(This could also be improved...)

 For example, the question variables could be something like